victorcastro/docs/docs/voice/voice-ios-android-cloud-migration.md

 ## Android and UserController

 There is a new way to register _User_ on Android: _UserController API_.
 [UserController](voice-for-android-cloud/reference/com/sinch/android/rtc/UserController.html) provides a way independently from the `SinchClient` lifecycle, to register a _User_ for incoming calls via push notifications.
-You can also use it to un-register push token if receiving of incoming calls is no longer desirable (e.g. on logout, or changing users).
+You can also use it to unregister push token if receiving of incoming calls is no longer desirable (e.g. on logout, or changing users).

 _UserController_ provides two types of callbacks:
 - related to the general _User_ registration on Sinch backend;